r-grandorder/tri-hermes/en/pages/Remnants/shinjuku.md

 Mmm, true, there is much mystery surrounding Chaldea.
 But there are others I must chase right now.

 **Holmes:**
 Namely, the Phantom Spirit who...No, I must not discuss this here.
-If you'll excuse me, {(M) Mr. /(F) Ms. } Fujimaru.
+If you'll excuse me, [♂ Mr. /♀ Ms. ] Fujimaru.

 **Archer of Shinjuku:**
 What's more, these Phantom Spirits are extraordinarily peculiar!